Producers: KM Yeung and Paul Leder

 Alabama happens upon the equipment of the vaudeville magician Carter the Great.
 So Alabama goes to Carter’s still-living wife and takes over Carter’s act.
 But it turns out that she is really a vampire.
 And there is a whole group of vampires (including Hitler’s favorite scientist) who are going to use Alabama to take over the world.
 Meanwhile, Alabama is being haunted by the ghost of Carter the Great.
 You’ve got to see this to believe it — psychotronic nirvana!

 This film has never been released on DVD.
-It was once released on VHS, but as I write this, the only copy available is selling for almost $2,500.
+It was once released on an Elvira VHS, which costs a fortune if you can find it.
+It is now pretty easy to find streaming.
+It’s on Amazon Prime. but as I write this, the only copy available is selling for almost $2,500.
 I lucked upon a bootleg some time ago, so look out for it.
-A decent copy is available on Archive.org.
+A decent copy (Elvira) is available on Archive.org.

 Producers: Gordon Carroll & David Giler & Walter Hill